South Korea: Kim Jong Un's third child born in February

 - Very little is known about their children or private life

-Seoul (CNN)North Korean dictator Kim Jong Un has a third child, South Korean intelligence has learned.
+Seoul (CNN)North Korean dictator Kim Jong Un has a third child, South Korea's National Intelligence Service (NIS) has learned.

-Lawmakers were briefed on the matter Monday, said Kim Byung-kee of the ruling Democratic Party, though Kim Jong Un's wife Ri Sol Ju is believed to have given birth in February.
+Lawmakers were briefed on the matter Monday, said Kim Byung-kee of South Korea's ruling Democratic Party, though Kim Jong Un's wife Ri Sol Ju is believed to have given birth in February.

-Little is known about any of the couple's children and their private live is shrouded in secrecy.

 In 2013, following a highly controversial visit to North Korea, former NBA star Dennis Rodman revealed the name and gender of one of Kim and Ri's children, a daughter called Ju Ae.

 "I held their baby Ju Ae and spoke with Ms. Ri as well," he said, describing Kim as "a good dad."
-It's unclear whether Rodman met the couple's first or second child.

 On Tuesday, North Korea launched a ballistic missile that flew over Japan before crashing into the ocean, the latest in a series of ramped up missile tests since Kim became the country's supreme leader in 2011.